 Earlier this year, Full Sail launched a brand new Behind the Scenes tour offering visitors an in-depth look at our campus and curriculum.
 The monthly tour now includes more interactive programming, such as degree-specific workshops and info sessions on everything from financial aid to housing.
 It’s also a great way to explore our facilities from top to bottom, with campus tours running throughout the day.

-One of the highlights of the new tour is a Guest Speaker Panel, presented by Full Sail’s Career Development department.
-Each month, they invite distinguished alumni, members of our Hall of Fame, and leaders from the Orlando community to contribute to the panel.
-During the hour-long presentation, speakers share personal insights and expertise gleaned from their time working in the industry.
-They cover topics such as how to make the most out of your time as a student, advice for breaking into the industry, and how to get (and keep) a job.
+One of the highlights of the new tour is the Hall of Fame Alumni Panel, presented by Full Sail’s Career Development department.
+During the hour-long presentation, accomplished alumni speakers share personal insights and expertise gleaned from experience in their industries.
+Topics covered include how to make the most out of your time as a student, advice for breaking into the industry, and how to get (and keep) a job.
 The panel culminates with a Q&A session designed to give attendees a chance to steer the conversation based on their unique interests.

-We are excited to welcome the following four panelists to this month’s tour:
+We are excited to welcome the following panelists to this month’s event:

 Larry Katz (Film, 2000)